-A 15 year old child in Brazil developed rabies after a bite from a bat.
-Despite receiving 4 doses of the rabies vaccine, symptoms still developed and Marciano Menezes de Silva was placed in a coma according to the Milwaukee Protocol.
-The protocol did halt the rabies infection, but Marciano was ventilator dependent after emerging from his medically-induced coma.
+A 15-year-old child in Brazil developed rabies after a bite from a bat.
+Despite receiving four doses of the rabies vaccine, symptoms still developed, and Marciano Menezes de Silva was placed in a coma according to the Milwaukee Protocol.
+The protocol did halt the rabies infection, but Marciano was ventilator-dependent after emerging from his medically-induced coma.
 This case highlights the importance of receiving all five rabies vaccinations after exposure in addition to the immunoglobulin.
 Most rabies vaccination failures are due to a failure to comply with the vaccination protocol.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 Questions & Answers

 Question: Are rabies shots given on the stomach?